Cars Brands that start with C

 Corvette Logo

 The Chevrolet Corvette was one of General Motors’ leading line of sports cars, which began production in 1953 in the United States.
 It was the first American sports car.
 It is a two-seater and rear-wheel drive model.
 Today, it is assembled at plants in the USA – Flint, St. Louis, and Bowling Green under different designations – Sting Ray C1 first generation and C2 from 1963 to 1967, C3 from 1968 to 1982, and C6 from 2005 to 2013.
 The next model, the C8, is now in production.
-Since 1960, racing variants of the Corvette have been produced: the Cx-R, the latest to date is the C8.R.
+Since 1960, racing variants of the Corvette have been produced: the Cx-R; the latest is the C8.R.

 Cagiva